danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-06-swiftui-sheets.md

 }
 ```

 This can become tricky when you have to present multiple sheets from the same screen or reuse sheets across an app.
-You may end up duplicating state and view builder logic and having to write the same code many times.
+You may end up duplicating code, state, view builders etc.

-I therefore tried to find a way to work with sheets in a more reusable way, that requires less code and less state while still being flexible to support both global and screen-specific sheets.
+I have therefore tried to find a way to handle sheets in a more reusable way, that requires less code and less state, while still being flexible to support both global and screen-specific sheets.

 It all begins with a very simple state manager that I call `SheetContext`.

-## SheetContext
+## Sheet context

 Instead of managing state in every view that should present sheets, I use a `SheetContext`: